grettke/osx-provision/El-Capitan/provisioning.md

     -   SH files are shell scripts which may require human input
     -   Perform them in order of their file names numerically eg `01..02..03..n`
     -   The steps are tedious, time consuming and boring so they are broken up into to logical units to make it easy for you to take a break and finish later without forgetting where you are and what you were doing
+        -   For example you might run the script to install \TeX overnight and configure it a day later
 -   `Testing` tells you if it worked
 -   Only read this document for
     -   An explanation of the provisioning steps